 In August 2017, Cyclopharm funded a 100-patient research study, in collaboration with the Hunter Medical Research Institute and the University of Newcastle, singling out the use of Technegas in severe asthma patients.
 100 eligible patients have been recruited to date.
 A 30-patient subset of these 100 are undergoing further tests to determine response to therapy.
 It is envisioned that the first articles referencing this trial will be published in the coming months.
 The cost of the trial is estimated to be approximately \$600,000.
-More information on this trial is available at the hmri.org.au website under the news & article section with the title "Nuclear imaging to clear airway diagnosis".
+More information on this trial is available at: https://hmri.org.au/news-article/nuclear-imaging-clear-airway-diagnosis.